You can’t fix what you can’t measure. (You can’t bill for it very well, either.)

 Pros

-• Refreshing simplicity: Clockify is one of the easiest time trackers to learn and use.
+Refreshing simplicity: From my perspective, the tool's simplicity is its strongest selling point.
+Clockify is one of the easiest time trackers to learn and use.

 Cons